MAC's Second Selena Collection Is Here — & We Have The First Look

 Quintanilla Arriaga, who worked closely with MAC to create the line, is excited to reconnect with longtime fans — and get to know the next generation that continues to feel her sister's profound impact.
 "Selena's legacy has actually been growing, and now with a whole new generation, everybody has their reasons for loving [her]," she says.

-With the Canadian launch just weeks away, MAC is revealing the products for the first time here.
-Check out the entire La Reina collection ahead.
+With the launch just weeks away, MAC is revealing the products for the first time here.
+Check out the entire La Reina collection — which will be available online at MAC on April 21 and retailers like Ulta and Nordstrom on April 23 — ahead.